mcaveniathor/cathode/README.md

     -v, --verbose    Enable verbose output for all subcommands.

 ## OPTIONS:
-    -f, --filename <filename>    Specify a modes file to load
+    -f, --filename <filename>    Specify a modes file to load.
+Defaults to $XDG_CONFIG_HOME/cathode/modes.yml it is defined or $HOME/.config/cathode/modes.yml otherwise

 ## SUBCOMMANDS:
     add      create a new mode.